JamesBarwell/probabilitydrive.js/README.md

 Please note that this library leaves open the choice of how data will be persisted, and therefore offers no default implementation.
 The examples given below are not sufficient to track a user's journey on their own, as data is only stored in memory and will be lost when the user navigates to another page.
 See the included example code for a simple way to persist data using the Web Storage API.

+## Install

+### server-side with npm:
+    npm install probabilitydrive

+### client-side with bower:
+    bower install probabilitydrive

+or just copy the built, or built & minified file, to your project.

 ## Analysis examples
 ```js
 // Create a new instance